-CRKT-K.E.R.T Key Ring Tool Seat belt cutter
+CRKT-K.E.R.T Key Ring Tool Seat belt cutter and multi tool

 Game Got (Using a Raker Knife)